Tinu-thampi13/Learned-and-coded/CPP_Projects/README.md

 # Description

-These are the early small CPP Project that I created while learning and working in CPP USING VS Code.
+These are my early small CPP Project that I created while learning and working in CPP USING VS Code.